Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/stress/README.md

 ## Troubleshooting

-- Ensure that all connection strings, istrumentation keys, and event hub names are correct.
+- Ensure that all connection strings, instrumentation keys, and event hub names are correct.
+If using an environment file, make sure they are properly defined and set in the correct variables as defined in `EnvironmentVariables.cs`

 ## Next steps